Season 1, Episode 32

 Lorne Brown:

-You have that fusion because even when you teach in the college level, you teach on research and statistics, very left brain to me.
-And I also know you talk or teach on esoteric acupuncture, and then you also talk about the channel theory and biophysics.
+You have that fusion because even when you teach at the college level, you teach on research and statistics, very left brain to me.
+And I also know you talk or teach on esoteric acupuncture, and then you also talk about channel theory and biophysics.
 You really have that fusion and bridge of the very left and right or the very physical or spiritual.
 And so this is why I was looking forward to us having this conversation today because I want to know how you bring this to supporting women and men who are looking to grow their families with respect to fertility.
 How do you address the physical and the spiritual with them?
 Where do you begin?

 Jeremy Pulsifer:

 Yeah, it’s really fascinating because I have this openness and willingness to live in the multidimensional and the transcendent and the esoteric.
-But a lot of the coursework that I taught at the master’s level for the acupuncture degrees in New York City were evidence-based, right.
+But a lot of the coursework that I taught at the master’s level for the acupuncture degrees in New York City was evidence-based, right?
 Foundations of evidence informed practice, the scientific basis of acupuncture.
 And one of my mentors, Dr. Belinda Anderson, an acupuncturist and a famed microbiologist, had spearheaded a lot of this information about the scientific basis of acupuncture.
 I was teaching classes in tandem with her, and that’s how that began as an opportunity for me to talk through the scientific lens about how something that was so multidimensional could be understood through the western biomedical more reductionist aspect.
 And that, over many years, I’d say the last 15 years of teaching that material repeatedly and expanding it and developing it and sharing it with thousands of acupuncturists in New York City as they go through their training to become licensed practitioners.

 One of the things that Dr. Anderson had keyed into was fertility and research, examining systematic reviews and how IVF and acupuncture worked in tandem and how acupuncture could be thought to advantage the efficacy of IVF.
 That was a clear focal point for her, and that became something that I naturally aligned myself with.
 And so I had some early successes in working in reproductive medicine with helping couples conceive and get to the point of delivering a healthy, happy baby.
 That fate would decree that this extraordinary practitioner and visionary, Dr. Jillian Blakeway, had founded this practice with her husband, Noah Rubenstein, in New York City.
 It was sort of set up that we would all meet at one point, and there were several times where our paths interlaced.
 And eventually it came to be that I was able to come work in this center, the Yinova Center, which is quite massive.

 There’s an east side location in Flat Iron, in Brooklyn Heights.
 And I’d say 60 to 70% of what we work with is using acupuncture for things like conceiving naturally, IUI, IVF, all the assisted reproductive technology.
 And Jillian had written books and had become quite known internationally as an author and speaker about these subjects up to the point where, and here’s where everything merges, the work that Dr. Anderson started with the scientific basis of acupuncture.
 The course I was teaching, biophysics, that eventually was a similar subject that Jillian wrote about, the energy medicine, the science and the mystery.
-And so her and I had spoken avidly and discussed a lot of the course content while during the writing of the book.
+And so she and I had spoken avidly and discussed a lot of the course content while writing the book.
 And so it’s interesting because I’m teaching a class that I’ve taught for 15 years that is also the subject matter of Jill’s work as a vibrational healer.
 And so all of the world collided together and that really feels like there was some architecture that drew it to where it landed.

 Lorne Brown:

 And can we talk about both the physical and then this vibrational medicine?
-And you talked about how you teach this and you’ve, you’ve worked along Belinda Anderson and then obviously with Jill Blakeway.
+And you talked about how you teach this and you’ve, you’ve worked along with Belinda Anderson and then obviously with Jill Blakeway.
 How do you communicate the science behind or how do you see acupuncture can support women and men, whether they’re trying to conceive naturally or go through an IVF?
 And if you have any stories, please share.
-But I’m curious, if somebody says, tell me how acupuncture can benefit me or how does it work from a scientific perspective?
+But I’m curious, if somebody says, tell me how acupuncture can benefit me or how it works from a scientific perspective?
 And if you want to go out into the consciousness world as well, because that’s what the theme of our podcast is, I’m happy to do that as well with you.

 Jeremy Pulsifer:

 Thanks, Lorne.
 I’m going to try to make this into two phases, and the first one will be the scientific basis of acupuncture.
 Something that I think the listeners today are going to really relate to is the mind has a central control panel.
 And everything that’s happening in the body is somewhat under the aegis of this sort of central processing unit, we’ll call it the hypothalamus and the pituitary, the hypothalamic pituitary center.
-And the reason why I mention it is because of the seven or so commonly accepted theories for how acupuncture is believed to work from the western lens is acupuncture propagates nerve signals through the body because it’s near neuronal pathways and lymphatic vessels and muscular planes.
+And the reason why I mention it is because of the seven or so commonly accepted theories for how acupuncture is believed to work from the western lens, acupuncture propagates nerve signals through the body because it’s near neuronal pathways and lymphatic vessels and muscular planes.
 And it propagates these signals from where the needles are inserted up to the central command.
 And we live in this sort of dual state, fight or flight sympathetic tone, which allows us to stay alive and escape predators and make mundane decisions that keep us extant.

-And then the opposite, parasympathetic tone, when there are no evident dangers, we can rest, we can sleep, we can digest our meals peacefully and modernity and modern life all too often throws us into a perpetual alarm, a perpetual sympathetic hyper arousal.
-And the beauty of one of the ways in which acupuncture start to operate is acupuncture signals to the hypotonic pituitary center, everything’s okay.
+And then the opposite, parasympathetic tone, when there are no evident dangers, we can rest, we can sleep, we can digest our meals peacefully and modernity and modern life all too often throws us into a perpetual alarm, a perpetual sympathetic hyperarousal.
+And the beauty of one of the ways in which acupuncture starts to operate is that acupuncture signals to the hypotonic pituitary center, everything’s okay.
 We’re receiving these gorgeous vibrations, and the hypothalamus can either adrenalize the body through ACTH or it can produce beta endorphins and create bliss unspeakable.
-And the interesting thing about is is in this plane of duality is it’s heaven or hell coming from the same place in the brain.
+And the interesting thing about it is in this plane of duality is it’s heaven or hell coming from the same place in the brain.
 In fact, there’s a precursor molecule that produces each.
 And so that’s really useful.
 Now migrating into the realm of reproductive medicine because the hypothalamic pituitary center controls so many systems, but the pituitary is the architect and orchestrator of the functionality of the gonad, right.

 And specifically if we’re talking about biological female reproductive operations, a person with a uterus, the pituitary is controlling through hormonal axes the functionality of the ovaries.
 And I tell this to my patients every day.
-If the way in which acupuncture, one of those ways it’s thought to work is to stimulate the hypothalamic pituitary centers to optimize functionality in the body and the ovaries are under that programming, then how advantageous that acupuncture can benefit reproductive health.
+If the way in which acupuncture works, one of those ways it’s thought to work is to stimulate the hypothalamic pituitary centers to optimize functionality in the body and the ovaries are under that programming, then how advantageous that acupuncture can benefit reproductive health.
 And I think for thousands of years in East Asia, it was known that this is one of the most remarkable effects of acupuncture and eastern herbal traditional medicine.

 Lorne Brown: